radon-h2020/radon-ansible-metrics-plugin/README.md

 **AnsibleMetrics** allows the user to have a wider overview of its infrastructure code by extracting metrics from it and by showing them in a very simple fashion.

-The extension works only for YAML-based Ansible scripts.
+The extension works only for Ansible playbooks and tasks files.

 ## How to use